Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*A file fails to download.*"

 If Wabbajack fails to download a mod, try downloading it manually.
-You can find links to recently added and updated mods in the [Troubleshooting Guide].
+You can find links to recently added and updated mods in the [Changelog](https://keizaal.github.io/Keizaal/CHANGELOG.html).

 Place the manually downloaded mod in your downloads folder where the other Wabbajack downloads are in your Mod Organizer.
 Do not extract them.
 Note that some of these are big files and may take a while.